ying-teaching/python-book/README.md

 # Pragmatic Python Programming

-This is an introduction book to Python programming.
+This is an introductory Python programming book for knowledge workers.
 Unlike most existing Python programming books, it teaches Python programming in a pragmatic way.
 Here the word "pragmatic" means practical and professional.
-People learn Python programming to solve real world problems effectively.
-The book teaches practical programming concepts and skills to write correct and easy-to maintain programs in the most productive way.
-Specifically, in addition to the basic Python programming concepts, it covers the following topics that are critical to write professional code:
+Knowledge workers learn Python programming to solve real world problems.
+The book teaches essential programming concepts and skills to effectively write correct, easy-to maintain, and reliable production-grade code.
+Specifically, in addition to the basic Python programming concepts in Part I, it covers the following topics that are important for any professional developer:

 - best programming practices such as good naming, good design, code documentation, same level abstraction, small functions, separation of concerns, and continues refactoring.
+- type hints.
 - test driven development.
 - application tracing.
-- type hints.
 - Python performance issues and tradeoffs.

 ## Part I. Python Programming